BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 * Provide an analysis of an existing project highlighting areas of possible improvements
 * Provide possible Spark performance acceleration strategies by optimizing the shuffle and partitioning algorithms.
 * Implement a new shuffle/merge manager, and insert it into the Spark software stack.

+## 2. Users/Personas Of The Project
+Engineers or Data scientists working on Big Data projects that use batch processing and/or real-time processing using Spark.